Sedative (band)

 Sedative is an Australian deathcore band from Perth, formed in 2021.
-The band currently consists of vocalist Blanche Dubrah, guitarists Benjamin Reay and Ryan Wiseman, bassist Ryan Spencer, and drummer Silverstein Fontonarosa.
+The band currently consists of vocalist Matthew Daly (Blanche Dubrah),guitarists Benjamin Reay and Ryan Wiseman, bassist Ryan Spencer, and drummer Silverstein Fontonarosa.
 Sedative have released one LP to date; Death Romantic, and one studio album; Love is Not Enough.

 History

 Formation and early singles (2021)

-Sedative was formed from remnants of Grenade Brain, a previous band that Blanche Dubrah, Raphael Abadi, and Ryan Spencer were part of. the initial lineup consisted of Dubrah on vocals, Abadi on guitar, André Avila performing guitar and backing vocals, Spencer on bass and vocals, and drummer Nathan Wolfenden.
+Sedative was formed from remnants of Grenade Brain, a previous band that Matthew Daly (Blanche Dubrah) ,Raphael Abadi, and Ryan Spencer were part of. the initial lineup consisted of Dubrah on vocals, Abadi on guitar, André Avila performing guitar and backing vocals, Spencer on bass and vocals, and drummer Nathan Wolfenden.
 The band debuted with the single "Cough Medicine" on 9 June 2021, accompanied by a music video directed by Avila and Dubrah.
 The track delves into themes of coping mechanisms and mental health struggles, setting the tone for the band's thematic focus.
 The band performed their first shows under the Sedative name on 25 and 26 June in Perth and Bunbury supporting the Melbourne metalcore band Vengeance.

 Subsequent singles included "No Hard Feelings" released on 15 September, and "Vile" which released on 3 December, the latter described as a relentless composition addressing substance abuse and self-worth.
 Between these singles, the band performed their first interstate show in Adelaide, South Australia on 28 October.